DTStack/Taier/docs/submit_EN.md

 ##### submit task
 After the task meets the submission conditions, the submission logic is executed.
-The implementation submitted here is implemented by the task submission plugin in Taiga
+The implementation submitted here is implemented by the task submission plugin in Taier

 After the task is submitted, it needs to return a unique identifier, such as yarn's applicationId.
 The status and logs of subsequent tasks depend on this unique identifier.